Interactions-Nexus/Nexus-Wiki/testnet/run-a-testnet-node.md

 * A computer with a minimum of 1 CPU, 1GB RAM, 20GB hard space, Raspberry Pi 4 with 2 GB RAM.
 * VPS with 1GB RAM is sufficient for normal usage.
 * [`Ubuntu server 20.04 LTS`](https://ubuntu.com/download/server#downloads) or [`Debian 11`](https://www.debian.org/download) for AMD/IA64 or [`Ubuntu IOT`](https://ubuntu.com/download/raspberry-pi/thank-you?version=20.04.3\&architecture=server-arm64+raspi) / [`Raspberry Pi OS 64 bit`](https://www.raspberrypi.com/software/operating-systems/) for Raspberry Pi.
 (Use any linux distribution of choice, but this guide is tailored for Debian /Ubuntu).
-* USB drive or SD card to install ubuntu
+* USB drive or SD card to install ubuntu.
-* Etcher – To burn the OS image file to USB/SD card
+* Etcher – To burn the OS image file to USB/SD card.
-* Putty if you are using ssh via windows
+* Putty if you are using ssh via windows.

 > Do not use Ubuntu 22.04 as it has the new version of openssl which breaks compatibility with core.
 {.is-info}